What is it?

 You may be considered for Deferred Disposition, without a formal court appearance, if:

 - You were charged with a traffic-related or parking offense

 - You plead Guilty or No Contest to the offense

 - You do NOT hold a Commercial Driver’s License (CDL)

-- You were charged with speeding 25 miles or more over the speed limit or exceeding 95 miles per hour
+- For speeding, you were speeding less than 25 miles per hour over the speed limit